 Family Day Activities

 Family members, friends, and supportive allies are always welcome to visit.
 Quakertown House also celebrates a variety of events that promote family, peer, and ally connections, including seasonal celebrations and holiday activities.

-Quakertown House provides a supportive environment to residents seeking residential services as well as those seeking integrated residential and behavioral health service options.
+Quakertown House provides a supportive environment to residents seeking residential services as well as those seeking integrated residential and mental health service options.
 Staff members are available to answer questions, assist with recovery planning, and provide additional information about our residential opportunities.
-Please attend one of our upcoming Open Houses or call us so that we can set a personal tour!
+Please attend one of our upcoming Open Houses or contact us at 610.928.5200 so that we can set a personal tour!